Market entry regulations

 Q. NHS England have turned down my application.
 Can I appeal?

-Generally, an appeal (except in respect of temporary arrangements e.g. emergencies or because of circumstances beyond your control) is possible provided you notify the Family Health Services Appeals Unit (the Appeals Unit) with a valid notice of appeal within 30 days of the date on which you were notified of the decision.
+Generally, an appeal (except in respect of temporary arrangements e.g. emergencies or because of circumstances beyond your control) is possible provided you notify the Primary Care Appeals (formerly the Family Health Services Appeal Unit or FHSAU) with a valid notice of appeal within 30 days of the date on which you were notified of the decision.
 A notice of appeal is valid if it includes a concise and reasoned statement of the grounds of appeal.

 Q. The Appeals Unit have refused my appeal.
 Can I challenge this?